akclifto/SER_Web-based-Applications/vocab.md

 (modern) - browsers becoming Fat Client since they do so much work, and servers moved to cloud-computing, api-driven.

 Think of single page applications as "desktop coding model"

+### Video 2: JS and the DOM

+The value inside of a node when looking at the DOM is called the content-model.

+The DOM is everything going on inside the browser, but the browser itself has its own object model called `window`.

+`Look at the required tutorial on w3schools <https://www.w3schools.com/js/js_htmldom.asp>`

 [Back to Top](#Vocab-from-Videos)